 - Tree of heaven grows in a variety of habitats and is commonly found in disturbed areas along forest edges, roadsides, fence rows, urban parks, old fields, and railroad embankments.

-- It is tolerant of shade, many types of pollution, and poor soil conditions.
+- It is tolerant of full sun to part shade, many types of pollution, and poor soil conditions.

 - It can grow in many harsh environments, including pavement cracks!